-If you are a taxpayer, please also consider filling out and returning a Gift Aid form which will help us to reclaim 25p for every £1 you give.
+If you're a taxpayer, please also consider a Gift Aid declaration which allows us to reclaim 25p for every £1 you give.
 Giving online by card includes a gift aid form, or you can print and return this gift aid form.